Regularization

 00.20.40.60.81-2-1012xy

 This is the symptom of the bias–variance tradeoff.
-To diagnose it properly, we need the decomposition.
+To analyze it properly we require the decomposition.

 3. The bias–variance decomposition

-What we ultimately care about is the total error, the expected squared error of our learned averaged over a fresh test input , the training set , and the test noise :
+The quantity of interest is the total error, the expected squared error of the learned averaged over a fresh test input , the training set , and the test noise :

-Reading.
-Bias is how far the average learner is from the truth, a property of the function class.
-Variance is how much the learner wobbles across draws of , a property of how much it is allowed to chase noise.
-Noise is the floor we cannot beat.
+Interpretation.
+Bias measures how far the average learner is from the truth and is a property of the function class.
+Variance measures how much the learner fluctuates across draws of and reflects how strongly it adapts to the noise.
+The noise term is the irreducible floor that no estimator can fall below.

 Demo 3 · Live Monte-Carlo bias–variance decomposition